mmarange/matplotlib_challenge/01-Case-Assignment/README.md

 * Capomulin and Ramicane had the highest number of mice tested
 * There are more male mice than female mice in the test at 51% male and 49% female
 * Tests for Capomulin, Ramicane, and Ceftamin are consitent because their results are devoid of any potential outliers, whereas Infubinol only has one potential outlier.
 * From the statistical table Ramicane was the best regimen followed by Capomulin because they had the lowest tumor volume at the end of the tests respectively.
-In addition to a low standard deviation which means that the results show drug precision and consistancy.
+In addition, results from Ramicane and Capomulin had the lowest standard deviations respectively which means that the results show drug precision and consistancy.

 ## Results